Koper, the old town centre

 Postojna Cave (Postojnska jama)

 Today the Postojna cave is one of the most important caves accessible to tourists in the world.
 It is also the most visited tourist attraction in Slovenia and in the Alps-Adriatic Region.
-This exceptional fame is due to a number of past discoveries, 200 years of development and promotion and, last but not least, to several unique features, apart from the stalactites and stalagmites, that are found only in the Postojna cave.
+This exceptional fame is due to a number of past discoveries, 200 years of development and promotion and, last but not least, to several unique features that, along with the stalactites and stalagmites are found only in the Postojna cave.
 The combination of all these features will create a special experience and tell a unique story that will satisfy any visitor.

 The Lipica stud farm is the cradle of all Lipizzan horses in the world.
 Today it is one of the most beautiful historic cultural monuments in Slovenia.
 Its history dates back to 1580.